-We live in a time of change in family life.
-Far fewer Canadians marry than married decades ago, cohabitation is more common than marriage for first live-in relationships, divorce rates are high, blended and single-parent families are common, and many adults live alone.
+Course Description: We live in a time of change in family life.
+Far fewer Canadians marry than married decades ago, cohabitation is more common than marriage for first live-in relationships, divorce rates are high, blended and single-parent families are common, there are sizable numbers of lesbian and gay couples (and parents), and many adults live alone but give and receive care and support from friends.
 Couples are also having fewer children and those who have young children are facing the challenge of juggling employment and family responsibilities.
-Meanwhile, unquestioned divisions of work by gender in heterosexual couples have given way to ideals of sharing, and same-sex couples are increasingly raising children.
-Families assume many different shapes today.
-This diversity of family patterns is a product of increases in the choices that women and men have about how they live their lives, but it is also due to entrenched obstacles to the realization of people's ideals.
+Meanwhile, unquestioned divisions of work by gender in heterosexual couples have given way to ideals of sharing - although the reality is often somewhat different.
+Families assume many different shapes today, and people experience considerable change in their families over their lifetime.
+This diversity of family patterns is a product of increases in the choices that women and men have about how they live their lives, but it is also due to economic insecurity and weakened government supports.

-Amidst this diversity in family patterns, there are some things common to most Canadian families: for example, an expectation of love in intimate sexual relationships and a preference to live in nuclear-family households.
-As well, many young adults expect that they will be parents and that the mother will be responsible for the children if shared parenting proves to be too difficult.
-Meanwhile, although some characteristics of family seem natural, historians and anthropologists tell us that most, if not all, of these lingering commonalities are fairly new patterns in human history.
+Amidst this diversity in family patterns, there are some things common to most Canadian families -- for example, an expectation of love (and monogamy) in intimate sexual relationships and a preference to live in nuclear-family households.
+As well, many young adults expect that they will be parents, -that both parents will be very involved in caring for their children, but that the woman will be responsible for child care if shared parenting proves to be too difficult.
+Meanwhile, although many features of family seem natural, social historians and anthropologists tell us that most, if not all, family arrangements and relationships we take for granted are fairly new in human history.
+Social scientists generally assume that family is socially created - and therefore influenced and even shaped by social factors, including economic forces.